 Stress is bad news for your betta, as it weakens his immune system.
 A weakened fish is vulnerable to attack by the bacteria and parasites that live in the tank.
 Bacterial infections will make your fish sick and could even kill him.

 If possible, try to limit your betta’s flaring to no more than 20 minutes total each week.
 Any more than that and your pet will become overly stressed.
 Ensure your betta fish tank has everything necessary to keep him happy.
+The best fish tanks should allow plenty of space for your fish, including room for accessories and decorations.

 Benefits Of Betta Flaring